 Plan description - Employees are covered by CERS, a cost-sharing multiple-employer defined benefit pension and health insurance (Other Post-Employment Benefits; OPEB) plan administered by the Kentucky Retirement System, an agency of the Commonwealth of Kentucky.
 Under the provisions of the Kentucky Revised Statue ("KRS") Section 61.645, the Board of Trustees of the Kentucky Retirement administers CERS and has the authority to establish and amend benefit provisions.
 The Kentucky Retirement System issues a publicly available financial report that includes financial statements and required supplementary information for CERS.
-That report may be obtained from https://kyret.ky.gov/.
+That report may be obtained from http://kyret.ky.gov/.

 The Plan is divided into both a Pension Plan and Health Insurance Fund Plan (Other Post-Employment Benefits; OPEB) and each plan is further sub-divided based on Non-Hazardous duty and Hazardous duty covered-employee classifications.
+The City of Park Hills has both Non-Hazardous and Hazardous employees.